murrayo/yaspe/README.md

 ## Create docker container image

+- download the files
 - `cd` to folder with source files
 - build container `docker build --no-cache -t yaspe .`

+## Run the command over a pButtons or SystemPerformance file

 Required argument `-i /data/filename.html` to point to the pButtons or SystemPerformance file.